BubuLK/pam-script-pysaml/README.md

 * `log_level`: logging `<severity>`.
 Default: `WARNING`.
 * `only_from`: list of IP/host names which can authenticate
     (multiple CSV values allowed),
-* `trusted_sp`: entityID of SP which should be trusted.
-Any SP is allowed, if none is given (not recommended),
+* `trusted_sp`: entityID of SP which should be trusted (multiple CSV values allowed).
+    If none is given (not recommended) any SP is allowed,
 * `userid`: name of SAML attribute which contains the username (login).
 Value of this attribute will be matched against the username passed.
 Default: `uid`,